 With the National Federation of Independent Businesses (NFIB) reporting that 92% of small businesses have been negatively impacted by coronavirus pandemic, the Small Business Administration has become an even more critical financial resource.

 The SBA’s business relief Payroll Protection Program has captured a great deal of attention recently, but its narrow focus on maintaining payrolls during the pandemic means the funds can only be used for very specific purposes: payroll, rent, mortgage interest, and utilities.
-For businesses that need longer-term financing for more flexible purposes, the SBA’s flagship 7(a) program offers many benefits.
+For businesses that need longer-term financing for more flexible purposes while trying to figure out is Quantum ai legit, the SBA’s flagship 7(a) program offers many benefits.